Editorial

 Cinema has never been the product of a single vision.
 It has always been a conversation, a collision, a community.
 The industry can continue to cling to the false comfort of the auteur myth, or it can embrace what has been true all along: that the art of film is the art of collaboration.

-The choice is clear.
 The era of the lone genius is over.
 The era of the collective artist has begun.